Blog

 Remote

-Performance evaluation in remote work setups typically revolves around outcome-based metrics, prioritizing results and deliverables over time spent in the office.
+Performance evaluation in remote work setups typically revolves around outcome-based metrics, prioritising results and deliverables over time spent in the office.
 This approach necessitates managers to establish clear goals and expectations, fostering accountability and productivity.
 The success of remote work arrangements hinges significantly on cultivating mutual trust between employees and managers, given the limited opportunities for direct supervision.
 Building trust fosters a collaborative and supportive work environment, empowering employees to thrive independently.

 Hybrid

 In hybrid work environments, managers employ monitoring approaches to assess performance effectively.
 This involves combining outcome-based metrics with periodic in-person observations, providing a holistic perspective on employee contributions.
 Additionally, the regularity of in-office days offers managers increased visibility into team activities, enabling them to provide timely feedback and support.
-This hands-on approach fosters a supportive work culture, enhancing employee performance and development opportunities while maintaining accountability and alignment with organizational goals.
+This hands-on approach fosters a supportive work culture, enhancing employee performance and development opportunities while maintaining accountability and alignment with organisational goals.

 Technology and Infrastructure